Peter Snow (priest)

-Peter Snow (executed at York, 15 June 1598) was an English Roman Catholic priest.
-He is a Catholic martyr, along with Ralph Grimston who died with him, beatified in 1987.
-Their liturgical celebration is on 15 June.
+Peter Snow (c.
+1564 – 15 June 1598) was an English Catholic priest who was executed by the state along with Ralph Grimston in 1598.
+They were beatified as martyrs in 1987.
+Their feast is 15 June.

 Life

 He was born at or near Ripon and arrived at the English College, Reims, 17 April 1589.
 He received the first tonsure and minor orders 18 August 1590, the subdiaconate at Laon on 22 September, and the diaconate and priesthood at Soissons on 30 and 31 March 1591.
 He left for England on the following 15 May.

 It appears that he spent some time at Nidd Hall, the seat of the Trappes family, near Knaresborough.
 Nidd Hall was used to shelter priests.
 Ralph Grimston also lived at the hall.
 They were arrested on or about 1 May 1598, when on their way to York.
 Both were shortly after condemned, Snow of treason as being a priest and Grimston of felony, for having aided and assisted him, and, it is said, having lifted up his weapon to defend him at his apprehension.
 They were executed at Knavesmire in York.
 Snow was hanged, draw and quartered; Grimston hanged.
 Their severed heads were place on spikes and set atop Micklegate Bar until retrieved by some local Catholics.
 He was 32.